sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 The site supports ‘dark theme’ (configured through the operating system settings).

+Some additional effort has been made to remove the header & footer when the page is printed, and effort has also been made to make the page print with suitable page breaks.

-The cv.json is cached in Local Storage.
-The data in Local Storage is timestamped and 'automatically' invalidated after 24h, so that the cache reflects the latest server content when cv.json is updated on the server.
+Both the cv.json & the GitHub API data is cached in Local Storage.
+The data in Local Storage is timestamped and 'automatically' invalidated after 24h, so that the cache reflects the latest server content when cv.json and/or the the GitHub API data is updated on the server.

 All images, except the profile picture and the 'artistic images' (in the project section) are 'formatted' as svg images to scale seamlessly with different screen resolutions.
 The profile picture and the 'artistic images' are png formatted to preserve the details of the image while keeping a reasonable file size.

 The `display: inline; vertical-align: middle;` solution has been selected over the 'flex-box' solution for the 'icon & text grid cells' even though the icon vertical alignment is slightly worse.
 The reason for this, is that the 'line wrap behavior' is way better for the 'vertical-align' solution when the (icon & text) line run out of horizontal space.

 A 'three column menu' has been used for Tablet's & Small Desktop's in favor of a the 'two column menu' to reduce the header height as much as possible.

 The site is published on Netlify (see hyperlink below):
 [https://chas-henrik-u02-designskiss.netlify.app/](https://chas-henrik-u02-designskiss.netlify.app/)

 ***
 *Known problems:*
-1. Only some effort has been spent on rendering the page properly when printing the page, therefore page breaks can occur anywhere on the page when printed.
-The header & footer has been removed though.

 *Notes:*